slok/go-prometheus-middleware/Readme.md

 # go-prometheus-middleware

-This middleware will measure the request latency of the different handlers.
+This middleware will measure the [RED] metrics of a Go net/http handler in a efficent way.

 ## Getting Started